Dr. Henry Heimlich’s Long Battle With the Red Cross Over His Namesake Maneuver

-“I have known from the time I began conducting my research on the Heimlich Maneuver that back slaps are ineffective in expelling an object from the windpipe of a choking victim,” Heimlich tells mental_floss in an exclusive statement.
+“I have known from the time I began conducting my research on the Heimlich Maneuver that back slaps are ineffective in expelling an object from the windpipe of a choking victim,” Heimlich told Mental Floss in an exclusive statement.
 “But back slaps are also potentially dangerous.
 It’s been scientifically proven that hitting a choking person on the back can drive an object that is partially blocking the airway more deeply into the throat.”
-A 1982 study (partially funded by Heimlich) backed up his assertions, and in 1985, the Surgeon General announced that the Heimlich maneuver was the only method that could save victims of choking.
+A 1982 study (partially funded by Heimlich [PDF]) backed up his assertions, and in 1985, the Surgeon General announced that the Heimlich maneuver was the only method that could save victims of choking.
 After 11 years, the Red Cross finally agreed.

 Despite this win, Heimlich's medical reputation wasn't invincible.
 Starting in the 1980s, he attracted negative attention for arguing that the Heimlich maneuver should also be used on drowning victims.
-After hearing anecdotes that it saved people from drowning by forcing the water out, he unsuccessfully tried to convince the Red Cross and American Heart Association to replace CPR with the Heimlich maneuver for these types of emergencies.
-He still argues that his maneuver can help save the lives of drowning (as well as asthma) victims, but the Red Cross and a majority of doctors view the Heimlich maneuver as dangerous for those with that much water in their system (since it can cause the victim to vomit) and not helpful for asthma sufferers (since the maneuver doesn't treat the underlying cause—chronic inflammation).
+After hearing anecdotes that it saved people from drowning by forcing the water out, he unsuccessfully tried to convince the Red Cross and American Heart Association to replace CPR with the Heimlich maneuver for these types of emergencies, as well as for those with asthma.
+But the Red Cross and a majority of doctors view the Heimlich maneuver as dangerous for those with that much water in their system (since it can cause the victim to vomit) and not helpful for asthma sufferers (since the maneuver doesn't treat the underlying cause—chronic inflammation).

-Heimlich, who is now 95, still believes that cancer, Lyme disease, and AIDS may be cured by malariotherapy, but in the early 2000s, his son, Peter Heimlich (using a pseudonym) began sending letters to media outlets and medical journals accusing his father of falsifying studies.
+Heimlich, who died in May 2016 at age 96, believed that cancer, Lyme disease, and AIDS could be cured by malariotherapy.
+In the early 2000s, his younger son, Peter Heimlich (using a pseudonym) began sending letters to media outlets and medical journals accusing his father of falsifying studies.
 Peter continues to run a website dedicated to warning the public about the dangers of using the Heimlich maneuver on drowning victims and of malariotherapy.
-Heimlich doesn’t publicly discuss his son’s actions, and he attributes professional jealousy as the reason that the medical community has rejected his ideas.
+Heimlich did not publicly discuss his son’s actions, and he attributed professional jealousy as the reason that the medical community rejected his ideas.

-In 2006, the Red Cross updated its official guidelines, instructing people to do five back blows on choking victims, and only try the Heimlich if the back blows didn’t work.
+In 2006, the Red Cross updated its official guidelines, instructing people to do five back blows on choking victims, and only try the Heimlich if the back blows didn’t work [PDF].
 At Heimlich's request, they also removed the phrase “Heimlich maneuver” from all their literature and training materials and replaced it with the phrase “abdominal thrust” instead.
-Heimlich still disagrees with the two-part recommendation, and didn't want his name attached to anything that suggested hitting a choking victim on the back.
-“I have no desire to diminish the good work that the American Red Cross has done, such as in times of natural disasters,” Heimlich tells mental_floss, "but telling people to hit a choking person on the back could potentially lead to death.
+Heimlich disagreed with the two-part recommendation, and didn't want his name attached to anything that suggested hitting a choking victim on the back.
+“I have no desire to diminish the good work that the American Red Cross has done, such as in times of natural disasters,” Heimlich told Mental Floss, “but telling people to hit a choking person on the back could potentially lead to death.
 The Red Cross should do what the American Heart Association does—recommend the Heimlich Maneuver as the sole method for saving the lives of choking victims.”

-Ultimately, choking still remains a hazard (according to the National Safety Council's 2015 Injury Report, it's the fourth leading cause of injury death), and it’s not entirely clear if back blows or abdominal thrusts are more effective at saving a choking victim.
+Ultimately, choking still remains a hazard (in 2017, it was the fourth leading cause of injury death), and it’s not entirely clear if back blows or abdominal thrusts are more effective at saving a choking victim.
 It can depend on many factors (such as what kind of item is lodged in the person’s throat, how big and how deep the item is), but the Red Cross’s current recommendation is still to perform five back blows, and move on to abdominal thrusts only if the back blows are not effective, repeating the process until the victim coughs up that errant piece of hot dog.